-The 2010 Plan provides for adjustments in the number of and kind of securities or other property issuable upon exercise, upon the happening of certain events, including the subdivision and consolidation of the Class B subordinate voting shares, the amalgamation or merger of the Corporation, a re-designation of Class B subordinate voting shares, a take-over bid for the Class B subordinate voting shares and a business combination of the Corporation with another corporation.
+The 2010 Plan provides for adjustments in the number of and kind of securities or other property issuable upon exercise, including the subdivision and consolidation of the Class B subordinate voting shares, the amalgamation or merger of the Corporation, a re-designation of Class B subordinate voting shares, a take-over bid for the Class B subordinate voting shares or a business combination of the Corporation with another corporation.
 The Board may in its discretion accelerate the vesting dates and the expiry dates of outstanding options in the event of certain take-over bids and business combinations.

-The Corporation prohibits personnel from trading in its securities with knowledge of material information concerning the Corporation which has not been publicly disclosed.
-As it may be difficult from time to time for a person to determine whether he or she is in possession of material non-public information, the Corporation identifies certain restricted periods (a "blackout period") during which its personnel are not to trade in securities of the Corporation, which includes exercising stock options.
+The Corporation prohibits employees from trading in its securities with knowledge of material information concerning the Corporation which has not been publicly disclosed.
+As it may be difficult from time to time for a person to determine whether he or she is in possession of material non-public information, the Corporation establishes certain blackout periods during which employees are not to trade in securities of the Corporation, which includes exercising stock options.
 The 2010 Plan permits options that would otherwise expire during or immediately following a blackout period to remain exercisable until the fifth business day following notice of the cessation of the most recent blackout period.

-The Board may discontinue or amend the 2010 Plan at any time; provided, however that shareholder approval must be obtained to (i) reduce the exercise price of an option either directly or indirectly by means of the cancellation of an option and the reissue of a similar option; (ii) extend the period available to exercise an option beyond the normal expiration date (except in respect of blackout periods as provided in the 2010 Plan or in certain instances, on death of the optionee); (iii) increase the levels of insider participation under the 2010 Plan; (iv) increase the number of Class B subordinate voting shares reserved for issuance under the 2010 Plan (other than pursuant to the adjustment provisions of the 2010 Plan); (v) add non-employee directors of the Corporation to the category of persons eligible to receive options under the 2010 Plan; (vi) amend any assignment rights set forth in the 2010 Plan; and (vii) amend the matters for which shareholder approval is required to amend the 2010 Plan.
-Subject to any necessary approval of the applicable stock exchange, all other amendments to the 2010 Plan may be made at the discretion of the Board.
-For example, the Board's discretion will include, without limitation, the authority to make amendments to clarify any ambiguity, inconsistency or omission in the 2010 Plan and other amendments of a clerical or housekeeping nature, to alter the vesting or termination provisions and to modify the mechanics of exercise.
-Subject to the foregoing, the Board may amend the terms and conditions of any option, provided that no amendment which could adversely affect an optionee shall be made without the consent of the affected optionee.
+The Board may discontinue or amend the 2010 Plan at any time, provided, however that shareholder approval must be obtained to: (i) reduce the exercise price of an option either directly or indirectly by means of the cancellation of an option and the reissue of a similar option; (ii) extend the period available to exercise an option beyond the normal expiry date (except in respect of blackout periods as provided in the 2010 Plan or in certain instances, on death of the optionee); (iii) increase the levels of insider participation under the 2010 Plan; (iv) increase the number of Class B subordinate voting shares reserved for issuance under the 2010 Plan (other than pursuant to the adjustment provisions of the 2010 Plan); (v) add non-employee directors of the Corporation to the category of persons eligible to receive options under the 2010 Plan; (vi) amend any assignment rights set forth in the 2010 Plan; and (vii) amend the matters for which shareholder approval is required to amend the 2010 Plan.
+The Board's discretion includes, without limitation, the authority to make amendments to clarify any ambiguity, inconsistency or omission in the 2010 Plan and other clerical or housekeeping amendments, to alter the vesting or termination provisions and to modify the mechanics of exercise.
+Certain amendments may require stock exchange approval, and no amendment that could adversely affect an optionee may be made without the consent of the affected optionee.

-In order to accommodate differences in local law, tax policy or custom applicable to non-Canadian optionees, the Board may provide for such additional or varied terms in the option agreements entered into with such optionees as it may consider necessary or appropriate.
+In order to accommodate differences in local law, tax policy or custom applicable to non-Canadian optionees, the Board may provide for such additional or varied terms in option agreements as it may consider necessary or appropriate.